Purdue Swimming & Diving hosts the 2012 Indiana Intercollegiates at the Boilermaker Aquatic Center.

 "Erica brings a great deal of knowledge, experience, and excitement to our program," Purdue head coach John Klinge said.
 "We are very fortunate to have her as part of Purdue Swimming and Diving."

-Swimmers Allie Davis, Lauren Gustafson, Carly Mercer, Lauren Nichols, Nika Karlina Petric and Rhiannon Sheets were among the eight Boilermakers to qualify for the 2013 NCAA Championships under Beine's guidance.
+Swimmers Allie Davis, Lauren Gustafson, Lauren Nichols, Nika Karlina Petric Mercer and Sheets were among the eight Boilermakers to qualify for the 2013 NCAA Championships under Beine's guidance.
 Gustafson (50 and 100 free) and Sheets (100 & 200 fly, 200 IM) raced in individual events and joined forces with their teammates in the three freestyle relay events.
 Gustafson, Nichols and Sheets went back to the national championship meet for the second time in their Purdue careers.
 Davis and Petric qualified for the NCAA Championships as freshmen.

 Twelve members of the program scored team points individually at the 2013 Big Ten Championships in Minneapolis.
 Gustafson was named Second Team All-Big Ten after finishing as the runner-up in the 100 free and breaking the program record in the 50 free.
 The 200 freestyle relay team of Mercer, Gustafson, Nichols and Sheets also posted an NCAA A Cut time at the conference championship meet.